-I have often wished that I could copy files to my Temp folder using the Send to menu from Windows Explorer.
-After recently discovering a little trick that would allow me to do so, I realized that there was a potential SharePoint application as well.
-Before we get to the SharePoint application though, I’d like to share the Temp folder solution.
+I often wished I could copy files to my Temp folder using the Send to the menu from Windows Explorer.
+After discovering a little trick that would allow me to do so, I realized that there was a potential SharePoint application.
+Before we get to the SharePoint application, though, I’d like to share the Temp folder solution.

-This will open up the folder pictured below, and you just need to add a shortcut to your Temp folder here:
+This will open up the folder pictured below, and you need to add a shortcut to your Temp folder.

 Once I discovered this, the next natural question was, “Could I use the same technique to move files to a SharePoint document library?”